overthink/hhco/README.md

 This is moderately more tolerable.

+# Open Questions In The Study Of HiHo!
+Cherry-O

+With a penalty of n, how many players p do you need before the game diverges into an endless Sysyphusian hell? (i.e. when does the EV of a spin become negative?)

+# End Matter

-I suspect the math for the exact solution to these questions might be easier than I think, but I am terrible at probability and wanted to write a program which is guaranteed to be bug free.
+I suspect the math for the exact solution to these questions might be easier than I think, but I am terrible at probability and wanted to write a program which is 100% guaranteed to be bug free.
 If you happen to know how to get the exact solution (i.e. without monte carlo methods), let me know!